mesosphere/marathon/docs/docs/application-basics.md

 What the example above does: before executing the `cmd`, download the resource `https://example.com/app/cool-script.sh` (via Mesos) and make it available in the application task's sandbox.
-You can check that these have been downloaded by visiting the Mesos UI and clicking into a Mesos worker node's sandbox where you should now find `cool-script.sh`.
+You can check that these have been downloaded by visiting the Mesos UI and clicking into a Mesos agent node's sandbox where you should now find `cool-script.sh`.

 As of Mesos v0.22 and above, the fetcher code does not make downloaded files executable by default.
- In the example above, we should provide the field `"executable": true` to tell Mesos change the fetch result to executable for every user.
+ In the example above, we provided the field `"executable": true` to tell Mesos change the fetch result to executable for every user.
 If the `"executable"` field is `"true"`, the `"extract"` field is ignored and has no effect.

 As already mentioned above, Marathon also [knows how to handle](https://github.com/mesosphere/marathon/blob/master/src/main/scala/mesosphere/mesos/TaskBuilder.scala)